next-exp/sw-docs/docs/source/sophronia.rst

-The temporal correction is a 1d-function: given the time since the start of the run, we estimate variations in the geometrical and lifetime corrections that normalize the responso to that of the beginning of the run.
+The temporal correction is a 1d-function: given the time since the start of the run, we estimate variations in the geometrical and lifetime corrections that normalize the response to that of the beginning of the run.
 This correction is only applied if ``apply_temp`` is set to ``True``.